cdapio/cdap/docs/developer-guide/source/intro.rst

 Big Data Applications
 =====================
 Big data applications are applications built to process unpredictable volumes and velocity of data.
-Building big data applications is challenging in many fronts—the following section will introduce some of the challenges in building big data applications.
+Building big data applications is challenging in many fronts — the following section will introduce some of the challenges in building big data applications.

 Challenges in Building Big Data Applications
 --------------------------------------------